Fabric-Seasons/seasons-core/README.md

 /season poll
 ```

+By default, a season lasts **15** days, and there are 4 seasons per year.
+This means each season is exactly 5 hours of real life time.
+This exact value is still up for change, but it's fully configurable in the `config/seasons-core.json`file.

 ## Downloading as a Developer
 Including `Seasons: Core` in your project is easy.
 Add jitpack as a repository, and point to this project in your dependencies block.
 ```gradle